Coronavirus outbreak confirmed at NHS Test and Trace centre

 A cluster of coronavirus infections has been confirmed at an NHS Test and Trace call centre in North Lanarkshire.

-Measures have been brought in by the region’s health board to try and suppress the outbreak, which flared up at the Sitel site in Motherwell.
+Measures have been brought in by the region’s health board to try to suppress the outbreak, which flared up at the Sitel site in Motherwell.

 NHS Lanarkshire said it had been notified about “potentially linked cases” of Covid-19 infections in the area on Sunday.